Per Gessle on Nordic Rox – April 2026

 19. Queen Of Rain

-Next stop is Montevideo, Uruguay on 18th April!
+Next stop in Hannover, Germany on 29th May!
 Tour dates and links to ticket sales sites HERE!

 Per after the show: